Summary

 The tour to Tiahuanaco from La Paz will allow you to visit the following places.

-Kalasasaya Temple
+-Kalasasaya Temple

-Puma punku
+-Puma punku

-Tiahuanaco tour from La Paz
+Tiahuanaco Tour from La Paz

 Day 1

-Our tour starts with the pick up from your hotel to the center of La Paz from 08:00 – 08:30 a.m., and then go in our tourist transport to Tiahuanaco for about two hours to reach the town of Tiwanaku.
+Our tour starts with the pick up from your hotel to the center of La Paz from 08:00 – 08:30 a.m., and then go in our tourist transport to Tiahuanaco for approximately two hours to reach the town of Tiwanaku.

 Continuing with our journey we will visit the archaeological complex of Tiwanaku where we will be able to appreciate the most important ceremonial centers such as:

-- The temple of Kalasasaya
+-The temple of Kalasasaya

-- The Sun Gate
+-The Sun Gate

 Includes